coyotespike/coyotespike.github.io/_posts/2016-04-07-More-Thursday-Links.md

 proprietary and community assets.
 These underlying economics will determine whether we wither and die, or continue to explode!

-"The average cost of using a part will decline steeply the more it is used."
+> The average cost of using a part will decline steeply the more it is used.

 ## [The journey, not just the destination](https://www.twistbioscience.com/its-about-the-journey-not-just-the-destination/)<a id="orgheadline2"></a>